-Pecuniary interest Address of the affected principal place of residence of the Councillor or an associated person, company or body (the identified land) Relationship of identified land to the Councillor [Tick or cross one box.] ☐ The Councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise). □ An associated person of the Councillor has an interest in the land. ☐ An associated company or body of the Councillor has an interest in the land.
-Matter giving rise to pecuniary interest a complete the complete section of the section of t Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) [Tick or cross one box] Current zone/planning control [Insert name of current planning
+Pecuniary interest Address of the affected principal place of residence of the Councillor or an associated person, company or body (the identified land) Relationship of identified land to the Councillor [Tick or cross one box.] □ The Councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise). □ An associated person of the Councillor has an interest in the land. □ An associated company or body of the Councillor has an interest in the land.
+Matter giving rise to pecuniary interest Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) 1 [Tick or cross one box] Current zone/planning control [Insert name of current planning instrument and identify relevant zone/planning control applying to the subject land]